vjetten/openlisem/README.txt

 NOTE: The code since version 5.6 is compilable under linux Ubuntu

 version 6.1 BETA (warning: new dlls, do NOT mix with pre 6.0 versions)
-- fixed bug in getting values from Riemann solver
+- fixed bug in getting values from Riemann solver.
+This was solved befor but reappeared!
+- SAFEST choice for flood modelling is the SWOF without or with MUSCL.
+SWOF 2.0 is experimental

 version 6.0 BETA (warning: new dlls, do NOT mix with older versions)
 - extensive rewriting of the code to use parallel processing with openMP